shijil-dev/findWords/README.md

 I am not going to write everything here, this is just a subset of their documentation

-htmx gives superpowers to html tags by these attributes, so every tags can make ajax requests by using `hx-get="/route", hx-post="/route",hx-put="/route" , hx-patch="/route" and hx-delete="/route"`, these attributes are for crud operation, is self explanatory
+htmx gives superpowers to html tags by these attributes,

+every tags can make ajax requests by using `hx-get="/route", hx-post="/route",hx-put="/route" , hx-patch="/route" and hx-delete="/route"`,

+it is self explanatory
 ### hx-target
 the responses can be rendered to the tag with id="id" hx-target="#id" if you have not used hx-target then it will be on the same tag